People's democracy (Marxism–Leninism): People's democratic state

 Soviet theorists outlined two broad, but similar, basic definitions of what people's democracy was.
 In 1955, Mark Rozental offered this definition: "People's democracy is a new form of the political organisation of society which was established in a number of countries of Europe and Asia as a result of both the destruction of Germany and Japan by an anti-fascist coalition standing under the leadership of the Soviet Union, and the victory of the national liberation movements."
-A year earlier, the Great Soviet Encyclopedia, gave another, but similar sounding one: "People's democracy is a form of political organisation of society the essence ofwhich, in accordance with concrete historical conditions, is either a dictatorship of the proletariat or a joint dictatorship of the proletariat and peasantry."
+A year earlier, the Great Soviet Encyclopedia, gave another, but similar sounding one: "People's democracy is a form of political organisation of society the essence of which, in accordance with concrete historical conditions, is either a dictatorship of the proletariat or a joint dictatorship of the proletariat and peasantry."
 Rozental stresses the historical forces that brought these states into being, while the definition of the Great Soviet Encyclopedia gives more attention to the state's class character.

 The first orthodox theory of people's democracy was formulated by Soviet scholar E. S. Lazutkin, who concluded that the people's democratic state was similar to the socialist state of the Soviet Union, both being a form of the dictatorship of the proletariat.
 During the 5th Congress of the Bulgarian Communist Party, held on 18−25 December 1948, Grigor Dimitrov stated that after personal discussions with Stalin and other members of the Soviet Communist Party, he recognized that, according to Marxism–Leninism, the Soviet state and the people's democratic state represented two distinct organisational forms of state power, that is, forms of government, but they shared the same class character.
 In the people's democratic state, the proletariat acted as the ruling class and headed a broad alliance of the working masses from rural and urban areas.
 That meant this system was not identical to the Soviet dictatorship of the proletariat, but was a form of proletarian rule.
 Dimitrov also stressed that the class character of the state was primary to its organisational form, stating that states without a communist form of government could be reasonable be designated as people's democratic states because its content, the class character, "forms its flesh and blood.
 The content of the people's democracy is the dictatorship of the proletariat."